 See the Columbia Rebel Roamer in more detail:

-We think these pants are great value for money and ideal for keeping in your backpack if you get caught in the rain.
+We think these pants are great value for money and ideal for keeping in your backpack if you get caught in heavier (but not torrential) rain from time to time.
 They are a basic pair of rain pants with few features, but this simplicity means they are very lightweight, and they squash down easily into a compact bundle.

-The lack of zips and pockets also means there are no openings that could allow rain to leak in.
-These pants don’t have the highest waterproof and breathability ratings, but from our testing, we found that they will keep you dry and comfortable in normal weather conditions.
+On paper, these pants don’t have the highest waterproof and breathability ratings, but from our testing, we found that they will keep you dry and comfortable if you don’t push things further than heavy rain.
 The thin, flexible fabric is actually comfortable and surprisingly durable.

-There are no zips to open up the bottom of the legs, but the cuffs are wide with a Velcro strip to tighten them.
+However, the simplicity can cause a few problems, as there are no zips to open up the bottom of the legs, but the cuffs are wide with a Velcro strip to tighten them.
 We did find the cut of the legs is quite baggy, so you can wriggle them on over shoes and small boots.
+However, this can mean the insides become muddy.

-However, we did find from our tests that most hikers will have to take their boots off to put these pants on, which can be inconvenient.
-These hiking pants perform much better than most other models at this price point.
-In our opinion, these are best value rain pants for men available.
+Overall, we think there’s a lot to love about this budget friendly option from Columbia and they are still sitting strong even after two or so years of use.
+Quite simply, these hiking pants perform much better than most other models at this price point.
+In our opinion, these are best budget rain pants for men available.
 Read our full review of the Columbia Rebel Roamer here.

 The North Face Men's Antora Hiking Pants